-Great measures were taken to ensure safe operation of the spin cell through containment, since pieces tested inside are spun at up to 3,960 RPM.
+We went to great lengths to ensure safe operation of the spin cell through containment, since pieces of equipment undergoing testing may weigh up to 90 tons and are spun at up to 3,960 RPM.
 The spin cell sits on a concrete pad supported by 104 12-inch H-beam piles extending to bedrock, roughly 70 feet below grade.
-The spin cell liner was delivered in nine sections, each with a liner plate 1-1/4 inches thick.